xonixx/xonixx.github.io/awk.md

 However, in intellij-awk I managed to disambiguate this on the Lexer level, but this required [creating a lexer with multiple states](https://github.com/xonixx/intellij-awk/blob/main/src/main/java/intellij_awk/Awk.flex) (note the usage of state `DIV_POSSIBLE`).

-## Different AWK implementations

-TODO

-## AWK as a set of sub-languages

-TODO

 ### Links

 - [The state of the AWK](https://lwn.net/Articles/820829/)